segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## How fresh is the data in Segment Warehouses?

-Your data will be available in Warehouses within 24-48 hours.
+Data is available in Warehouses within 24-48 hours.
 The underlying Redshift datastore has a subtle tradeoff between data freshness, robustness, and query speed.
 For the best experience, Segment needs to balance all three of these.

 Real-time loading of the data into Segment Warehouses would cause significant performance degradation at query time because of the way Redshift uses large batches to optimize and compress columns.
 To optimize for your query speed, reliability, and robustness, Segment guarantees that your data will be available in Redshift within 24 hours.